spyx/spyx.github.io/_posts/2020-3-1-vulnhub_me_and_my_girlfriend.md

 I noticed that only 2 target as available.
 As one of that is my default gateway i decide to can 192.168.1.73.
 In your case...
 99% IP address will be different.

-I decide to to full scan againts this machine.
+I decide to to full scan against this machine.
 I used nmap
 ```
 nmap -A -sV -T4 -p- 192.168.1.73
 ```
-I used these options as -A will give you os datection and script scanning.
+I used these options as -A will give you os detection and script scanning.
 Always use -sV to get version detection.
-I know that -A -sV are same so dont judge :) Option -T4 is more aggresive scanning that normal. and -p- is shortcut to scan all ports.
+I know that -A -sV are same so don't judge :) Option -T4 is more aggressive scanning that normal. and -p- is shortcut to scan all ports.

 ![](/images/vuln_me_girlfriend/nmap_full_scan.png)

 As you can see from output only port 80 and 22 are open.
 I decide to explore port 80.
-I lunched webbrowser and get some 'felling' how web sites is looking.
+I lunched web browser and get some 'felling' how web sites is looking.

 ![](/images/vuln_me_girlfriend/webpage_index.png)